emastho/vixenydocs/src/routes/framework/composing/+page.md

 }
 ```

-It's crucial to understand that this object is `readonly`.
+It's crucial to understand that this object is a `readonly like` object.
 Once `getHello` is
 defined, its structure and behavior cannot be altered by any of Vixeny's tools,
 which helps to safeguard the integrity and stability of your applications
 against unexpected side effects.